nerc-project/nerc-docs/docs/get-started/create-a-user-portal-account.md

 ![the NERC's Support Ticketing System PI Ticket](images/osticket-pi-request.png)

 !!! info "Information"
-    Once your PI user request is reviewed and approved by NERC's admin, you will receive an email confirmation from NERC's support system, i.e., **help@nerc.mghpcc.org**.
+    Once your PI user request is reviewed and approved by the NERC's admin, you will receive an email confirmation from NERC's support system, i.e., **help@nerc.mghpcc.org**.
 Then, you can access [NERC's ColdFront resource allocation management portal](https://coldfront.mss.mghpcc.org/) using the
     PI user role, as [described here](allocation/coldfront.md).